Services

 Planting

 Plant trees at the same depth they grew in the nursery.
+Water immediately after planting.

 Irrigation Management

+Drip irrigation is ideal for water efficiency.
+Young trees: Water 2–3 times a week.
 Mature trees: Water based on soil moisture and weather.

 Nutrient Management